7 Foods That Make Your Period Worse

 Salt content: 1,250 milligrams

-Since fries can be laden with carbs (another nutrient that can make your period more hellish) consider sizing down to a small or kid's size order.
+Since fast food fries can be laden with carbs (another nutrient that can make your period more hellish), consider sizing down to a small or kid’s size order.

 CARB LADEN DISHES

-"A week or two before your period, hormone levels change.
+“A week or two before your period, hormone levels change.
 Estrogen levels increase and progesterone levels decrease.
 These changing hormone levels can cause your body to retain more water than normal, explains Alissa Rumsey, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
-"And like excess salt, consuming too many carbs can make the bloating worse."
+“And like excess salt, consuming too many carby foods can make the period bloating worse.”